2-REC/hugo-myportfolio-theme/README.md

 ## Getting started

-After installing the Creative Theme successfully it requires just a few more steps to get the site running.
+After installing the "MyPortfolio" Theme successfully it requires just a few more steps to get the site running.

 ### The config file